2009 Singapore Romanian diplomat incident: Investigation

-Actions by Romanian agencies

-The Romanian Foreign Ministry has distanced itself from Ionescu since he was excused from his diplomatic position, saying his statements carry the weight of any common citizen.

-The Romanian government has taken action against Ionescu.
-He was recalled from his post in Singapore with effect from 5 January 2010 and the case had been referred to the Romanian Prosecutor's Office.
-The Romanian Foreign Ministry also suspended Ionescu from his duties following the Romanian Prosecutor's Office's starting a criminal investigation regarding the incident.

-Since the coroner's inquiry, a "joint technical committee" was established between Singapore and Romania, which intends to pursue legal action against Ionescu.
+Since the coroner's inquiry, a "joint technical committee" was established between Singapore and Romania, which intended to pursue legal action against Ionescu.
 Pending such action, Singapore has filed 13 charges against Ionescu and as well as issued an arrest warrant against him.
 The Romanian government seized a property in Bucharest belonging to Ionescu on 3 February 2010 with the aim of "satisfying the claims of the civil parties."
 Meanwhile, Interpol issued an international arrest warrant for Ionescu in April 2012.

-Public response

-The fact that Ionescu could not be brought back to Singapore for trial due to diplomatic immunity and the absence of an extradition treaty between Singapore and Romania has triggered much public outrage in Singapore.

-There was also outcry in Malaysia as the deceased was a Malaysian who was working in Singapore.
-The family of the deceased sought help from the Malaysian government, but were turned down as it was considered an internal matter between Singapore and Romania.

-Romanian arrest and sentencing
+Arrest and trial

 Ionescu was arrested by Romanian authorities in May 2010.
-On 1 July 2010, the Romanian State Prosecutor charged Ionescu with culpable homicide, grievous bodily harm with intent, deserting the place of an accident and providing false evidence to the police.
-On 27 March 2013, a Bucharest district court found Ionescu guilty of manslaughter, negligent bodily injury and leaving the scene of an accident, so he was sentenced to 3 years' jail.
+On 1 July, the Romanian State Prosecutor charged Ionescu with culpable homicide, grievous bodily harm with intent, deserting the place of an accident and providing false evidence to the police.

+On 27 March 2013, a Bucharest district court found Ionescu guilty of manslaughter, negligent bodily injury and leaving the scene of an accident, and sentenced him to three years' jail.
 Ionescu's appeal kept him out of jail and led to the case being brought to the Bucharest's Court of Appeal, with Ionescu twice filing for postponements.

 On 13 February 2014, the Court of Appeal upheld his conviction and doubled his sentence from 3 years to 6 years, after taking into account the State Prosecution Service's arguments that Ionescu showed no remorse for a grave crime which he continued to deny despite the weight of the evidence against him, and that he had deformed Romania's international reputation.
 In response, the Singapore government welcomed the decision.

+Public response

+As Ionescu could not be brought back to Singapore for trial due to diplomatic immunity and the absence of an extradition treaty between Singapore and Romania, the incident triggered public outrage in Singapore.

+There was also an outcry in Malaysia as the deceased was a Malaysian working in Singapore.
+The family of the deceased sought help from the Malaysian government, but was turned down as it was considered an internal matter between Singapore and Romania.